ClickHouse/ClickHouse/website/blog/en/2022/clickhouse-v22.2-released.md

 A query will be allowed to use more memory than a soft limit if there is available memory.
 But if there will be memory shortage (relative to the per-user hard limit or total per-server memory consumption), we calculate the "overcommit ratio" - how much more memory every query is consuming relative to the soft limit - and we will kill the most overcommitted query to let other queries run.

-In short, your query will not be limited to a few gigabytes of RAM if you have hundreds gigabytes available.
+In short, your query will not be limited to a few gigabytes of RAM if you have hundreds of gigabytes available.

 This experimental feature is implemented by **Dmitry Novik** and is continuing to be developed.